pierre-cm/galbe/docs/context.md

 **request**

-An instance of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object created by th server.
+An instance of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object created by the server.

 **headers**